 In keeping with the corporate philosophy “Otsuka-people creating new products for better health worldwide” and the Otsuka values of Ryukan-godo (by sweat we recognize the way), Jissho (actualization) and Sozosei (creativity), we strive to do what only Otsuka can do.
 The Otsuka group supports the lives of people worldwide through a wide range of innovative and creative products including pharmaceuticals, functional beverages, and functional foods.
 We are dedicated to cultivating a dynamic corporate culture and workplaces that reflect our vision as a healthcare company, to finding ways to live in harmony with local communities and the natural environment, and to contributing to richer and healthier lives.

 the Giant Tomato Tree, the Bent Giant Cedar and the Floating Stones

 “Our mission is the development of creative human resources who can break the mold.”

-The Otsuka group established the “Human Resource Development Institute”, an employee training center in Tokushima City, Japan, in March 1988.
-The institute's mission is to foster the development of creative employees who can break the mold of conventional thinking and contribute to Otsuka's ongoing success as a “big venture” company.
+In March 1988, the Otsuka group established the Human Resource Development Institute, an employee training center in Tokushima City, the birthplace of the Otsuka group of companies.
+The institute's mission is to foster the development of creative human resources who can break the mold of conventional thinking and contribute to Otsuka's ongoing success as a “big venture” company.